Last Updated on February 5, 2022

 - Date of Registration

-- Annual Report Due Date
+- Connecticut Annual Report Due Date

-- Business Type (Limited Liability Company, Corporation, etc)
+- Business Type (Limited Liability Company, Corporation, etc.)

 - Business Status

-- Registered Agent information
+- Statutory Agent information

 Statutory Agent